 GCHQ is one of the few non-academic centres where you can use, stretch and develop your maths research skills in a real world setting.
 That’s why we look for committed mathematicians who are expecting a 1st class honours degree in maths, or a joint honours degree with maths as the main component who want to continue advanced mathematical research into their career.
 Join us on our nine week summer programme and you could be working alongside our experts on problems that have genuine practical importance, that might include:

-To apply you’ll need to have completed a minimum of three years of your degree and be on track to achieve a 1st Class Honours qualification in mathematics (Bachelors, Masters or equivalent) or Joint Honours subject with mathematics as the main component.
+To apply you’ll need to have completed a minimum of three years of your degree by the start of the programme, and be on track to achieve a 1st Class Honours qualification in mathematics (Bachelors, Masters or equivalent) or Joint Honours subject with mathematics as the main component.